-Be S SAFE Protect your personal information, including your name, address, school, email address, telephone number, pictures of you and other personal details.
-Only use your own usernames and passwords, and never share them with others.
-Ask a teacher or other responsible adult for help if anyone online asks for your personal information, wants to meet you or offers you money or gifts.
-Let a teacher or other responsible adult know immediately if you find anything online that is suspicious, harmful, in appropriate or makes you uncomfortable.
-Never hack, disable or bypass any hardware or software security, including any virus protection, spam and filter settings.
-Be F RESPONSIBLE Follow all school rules and instructions from school staff, including when using digital devices and online services.
-Take care with the digital devices you use.
-Make sure the devices you bring to school are fully charged each day and are stored appropriately when not in use.
-Understand that you and your parents and carers are responsible for any repairs or IT support your personal devices might need.
-Make sure the devices you bring to school have the latest software installed.
-Take care with the school-owned devices you share with others, so that other people can use them after you.
-Use online services in responsible and age-appropriate ways.
-Only use online services in the ways agreed to with your teacher.
-Only access appropriate content and websites, including when using the school's filtered network and personal, unfiltered networks.
-Do not use online services to buy or sell things online, to gamble or to do anything that breaks the law.
-Understand that everything done on the school's network is monitored and can be used in investigations, court proceedings or for other legal reasons.
-Be F RESPECTFUL Respect and protect the privacy, safety and wellbeing of others.
-Do not share anyone else's personal information.
-Get permission before you take a photo or video of someone, including from the person and from a teacher.
-Do not harass or bully other students, school staff or anyone, this includes cyberbullying using a digital device or online service.
-Do not send or share messages or content that could cause harm, including things that might be:
+- □ Follow all school rules and instructions from school staff, including when using digital devices and online services. - □ Take care with the digital devices you use. - Make sure the devices you bring to school are fully charged each day and are stored appropriately when not in use. - Understand that you and your parents and carers are responsible for any repairs or IT support your personal devices might need. - \circ $\,$ Make sure the devices you bring to school have the latest software installed. - Take care with the school-owned devices you share with others, so that other people can use them after you. - □ Use online services in responsible and age-appropriate ways. - \circ Only use online services in the ways agreed to with your teacher. - Only access appropriate content and websites, including when using the school's filtered network and personal, unfiltered networks. - Do not use online services to buy or sell things online, to gamble or to do anything that breaks the law. - □ Understand that everything done on the school's network is monitored and can be used in investigations, court proceedings or for other legal reasons.